Jukelyn/bloomify/README.md

 bloomify is not just a web application; it's a mindful practice and a community of individuals committed to cultivating gratitude in their lives.
 Start your journey today and let bloomify help you nurture your mind and embrace the beauty that surrounds you.

 Experience the transformative power of gratitude with bloomify - because your mind deserves to bloom!

-## Instructions to use virtual enviorment
-This program uses a virtual enviorment (venv) to organize and have all the packages/modules in one spot for convenience and such.
-- To activate the venv simply run `source env/bin/activate` in the uppermost directory (you're most likely already there unless you moved).
-- The terminal should show a change at the begginning of your line.
-To exit just run `deactivate`.
-- The requirements for the program are all listed in `requirements.txt`.
-To install the relevant packages, run `pip install -r requirements.txt` while in the venv.

-You can now run the program by doing `python main.py`